Can You Recognize a Heart Attack or Stroke?

 NIH researchers are studying new drugs and procedures to help the heart and brain repair themselves and improve organ function.
 “But there is absolutely nothing that will save both your time and health as well as prevention,” says Dr. Jeremy Brown, director of NIH’s Office of Emergency Care Research.
 Studies show that making healthy lifestyle choices can help prevent these medical emergencies from happening in the first place.
 Eat a healthy diet rich in protein, whole grains, and fruits and vegetables, and low in saturated fat.
 Get regular physical activity and don’t smoke.

-“I think one of the most important things we can do is to take a basic and first aid course,” recommends Brown.
+“I think one of the most important things we can do is to take a basic Cardiopulmonary resuscitation—a lifesaving procedure that’s performed when a person’s breathing or heartbeat has stopped. and first aid course,” recommends Brown.
 “We know the majority of cardiac arrests happen outside of hospitals and of that many, many can be saved if we get people with basic training on the scene quickly.
 An ambulance can never get there as quickly as a citizen passing by.”

 Whether or not you’re trained to offer help, if you see someone having symptoms of a heart attack or stroke, call for help immediately.